 If your workplace offers a 401k match, you have to take it.
 If you don’t that is like turning down free money.
 The amount that you can bank in compound interest is staggering if you do the math and look at it over years and years of saving for retirement.
 Claiming the match is a no-brainer move that anyone with an interest in being solvent in retirement needs to jump on right now.

 Think About a Health Savings Account

 Health savings accounts can be a great retirement account, if you know how to take advantage of them.
 They are not just for paying health care expenses.
 Not only can you deduct 100% of the expenses from your taxes, and money that is not used for medical expenses can be reinvested and grow over time.
 Employers can contribute funds as well.
 Then you can have those funds in retirement to play for health care expenses.

 Embrace Getting Older

 When you get past the age of 50, you can contribute more to your retirement funds, That means that you can start pumping more into your 401k or IRA in order to supercharge your retirement savings.

 Look for Other Ways to Make Money

 Saving for retirement doesn’t just mean stuffing your 401k or IRA.
 You can start to learn new skills that bring in extra money and allow you to make some decent scratch on the side.
-For instance, you can learn how to day trade and get even more out of the stock market.
+For instance, you can learn how to day trade and get even more out of the stock market, which looking at these Amazon shares prices and how they’ve changed over the years, could be a very good idea.
 When you invest in a day trading education, you can get better at spotting trends in the stock market and able to jump on opportunities that will give you the chance to profit.